Pagure/pagure/doc/Install.rst

 Set-up pagure
 -------------

-Once pagure's files are installed, you still need to set-up some things.
+Once pagure's files are installed, you still need to set up some things.

 * Create the folder release